 Award: TOP PICK

-The TCL 32S327 is a 32-inch Smart LED TV that comes with access to a wide range of streaming channels and content courtesy of its built-in Roku TV platform.
+The TCL 3-Series is a 32-inch Smart LED TV that comes with access to a wide range of streaming channels and content courtesy of its built-in Roku TV platform.
 The platform offers up to 500,000 movie titles and TV shows for streaming, so users will always have the option to find something entertaining to enjoy.
-Unfortunately, it has a very low brightness level, so viewing in well-lit environments might be difficult.
+Unfortunately, this TCL TV has a very low brightness level, so viewing in well-lit environments might be difficult.

 Award: HONORABLE MENTION